Windows81/Roblox-Freedom-Distribution-Guides/AllScriptsHaveAccessToAllMethods/README.md

 4. Add a breakpoint at function entry (`push ebp`).

-5. Run a command to trigger the error message.
+5. Run a command in the dev console to trigger the error message.
 Perhaps something like:

 ```lua
 game.HttpService:RequestInternal({Url = "https://google.com"}):Start(function(success, dataTable) print(success) end)
 ```

 6. Once the breakpoint is hit, go one level up the call stack.

+---

+###

 7. FFlag values are often stored in static memory addresses.
 Locate the address for `Q220PermissionsSettings`.
    - To do this, you'd want to search for user-module code referencing the `Q220PermissionsSettings` string.